ErwanDL/clojure-koans/README.md

+My solutions to the [Clojure Koans](https://github.com/functional-koans/clojure-koans), a set of exercises designed to help get familiar with Clojure concepts and basics.

+---

 # Clojure Koans

 The Clojure Koans are a fun way to get started with Clojure - no experience assumed or required.
 Follow the instructions below to start making tests pass!

 ## Getting Started